jakobzhao/geog595/08_iot/pe.md

   ![Message Display](img/display.gif)

-  - Open a new file.
+  - Open a new file to try out codes for taking pictures.
   - Enter the following codes:
   ```Python
   from picamera import picamera